-- The formal global economy has effectively collapsed (or gone haywire), even if the banking system itself may or may not collapse.
-Per Yves Citton, we’ll find richer possibilities by focusing not just on economies but on interlocking ecologies of value and attention—e.g., by recognizing with more nuance and urgency that all human life, all business, and all technology is bounded and ruled by the physical world.
+- The formal global economy has morphed into something new and strange, even if the banking system itself has avoided an outright collapse.
+Per Yves Citton, we’ll find richer possibilities by focusing not just on economies but on interlocking ecologies of value and attention.
 For more on how the formal global economy has transitioned to what Venkat Rao calls a “permaweird” state, see our Postneoliberalism page.

-- The biome has effectively collapsed, and there will not be a return to mid-20th century global temperatures or weather patterns.
+- The biome has been significantly damaged, and there will not be a return to mid-20th century global temperatures or weather patterns.
 At the same time, the biome can be healed and rejuvenated.

 - Technology, especially biotechnology, is about to get really weird, promising, and interesting.